Lifestyle

 Pounded yam

-Pounded yam is the king of all swallow meals.
-It originated from amongst the Yoruba tribe.
-This rich meal made by pounding boiled yam until smooth is an absolute take-away.
+Pounded yam is the king of all swallow foods.
+It originated from the Yoruba tribe of southwest Nigeria.
+This rich meal is made by pounding boiled yam until smooth, and is an absolute take-home.
 You will continue to enjoy the after-taste long after you have emptied the food bowl.
+If you long for traditional comfort foods, then pounded yam is a big scorer you should not miss.

-Pounded yam can be served with any rich Nigerian soup.
-It could be spinach soup, egusi, ogbono, okra, Edikang Ikong, Ọha, bitter leaf soup or any other such fantastic soup we have around.
+Pounded yam can be served with any rich Nigerian soup or stew.
+It could be spinach, melon (Egusi), Ogbono, okra, Edikang Ikong, Ọha, bitter leaf soup, or other such fantastic soups/stews we have around.

 Jollof Rice